 Airdrie is home to hundreds of awesome kids from all walks of life who inspire community members with their determination, spirit, compassion and leadership.
-Awesome Airdrie Kids are between the ages of 6 and 14 and are role models for their generation.

 Currently browsing: Community